 And 2016 is the beginning of this long road

 These are the trends: how the monarchy responds will accelerate or decelerate them.
 But King Salman cannot freeze time, nor can he reverse it.
 Saudi Arabia as we know it will grow increasingly untenable over the next twelve months; it mostly likely won’t totter, but the signs of its cracking will be there.
 Watch for a humiliating retreat from Yemen and for further subsidies to be cut.
 Then listen to Twitter.
 The grievances will grow; the regime will lash out; and the spiral downwards will continue.

-This story originally appeared at Geopolitics Made Super, December 30, 2015.
+This story first appeared at Geopolitics Made Super, December 30, 2015.